Azure/azure-powershell/src/Compute/Compute/help/New-AzVmss.md

 ```

 ### -VmSize
 The size of the VM instances in this scale set.
+[Get-AzComputeResourceSku](https://docs.microsoft.com/en-us/powershell/module/az.compute/get-azcomputeresourcesku) can be used to find out available sizes for your subscription and region.
 A default size (Standard_DS1_v2) will be used if no Size is specified.

 ```yaml
 Type: System.String